Potential TENS Machine Benefits

 - TENS Machine – Private Health Insurance Rebate

 - What is a TENS Machine?

 - What is Nerve Pain?

-Use only as directed.
-A TENS machine and EMS machine are electronic medical devices.
+A TENS machine and an EMS machine are electronic medical devices.
 Always read the label and instruction manual.
 A TENS machine may assist you in modest short-term pain relief.
-Consult your doctor/healthcare professional prior to use and if symptoms persist.
+Consult your doctor/healthcare professional before use and if symptoms persist.
+Use only as directed.